Faeinc/amazing-rosemary-b2357/content/pages/index.md

         avatar: images/review3.jpg
         avatar_alt: Jonquil Von Haggerston's photo
         content: >-
-          “Ladislav has helped many of my clients with their legal needs.
+          Ladislav has helped many of my clients with their legal needs.
 If you are looking for a trustworthy, reliable, and affordable lawyer, I recommend that you hire Ladislav.
   - section_id: call-to-action